 Edward Payson’s Example

 The verses above in James remind me of Edward Payson (1783-1827), an American Congregational pastor.
-The Lord used the death of Payson’s younger brother to wake Edward up to God, to shake his self-reliance, and to make him call on Jesus as the Son of God, and receive and rest upon Christ alone for salvation.
+The Lord used the death of Payson’s younger brother to wake Edward up to God, to shake his self-reliance, and to make him call on Jesus the Son of God, and receive and rest upon Christ alone for salvation.
 God used a tragedy to make Payson a new person in Jesus.
 But his emotions were still very unstable.
 Today he might be diagnosed with bipolar disorder.
-Extreme happy times were followed by deep depression.
+Extreme happy times were followed by deep depressions.
 Payson also suffered unusual shifts in mood, energy, and the ability to carry out daily tasks.
 In addition, he suffered from migraines, insomnia, paralysis in his arm, and nearly died from tuberculosis.
 Two of his children died in infancy.
 Some of you have suffered similar things and worse.

 Fullest Joy Only in Heaven

-By God’s love, mercy, and grace, Edward Payson was hard pressed, but not crushed; perplexed, but not in despair; suffering, but not abandoned; struck down, but not destroyed.3 He hung on to Christ, knowing that Jesus hung on to him,4 and he was known as “Praying Payson.”
-Edward reminds me of Daniel 12:3.
-He was wise in Christ leading many to Jesus’ righteousness and also said that he was never fit to say a word to a sinner except when he had a broken heart himself.
-He knew we don’t get the fullest joy in this life, but only with Christ in Paradise.
-A month before his death, Payson dictated a letter to his sister, urging her to keep on with Christ so they could meet again in Heaven.
+Edward was wise in Christ leading many to Jesus’ righteousness by faith.
+He also said that he was never fit to say a word to a sinner except when he had a broken heart himself.
+Edward knew we don’t get the fullest joy in this life, but only with Christ in Paradise.
+A month before his death, Payson dictated a letter to his sister, urging her to keep on following Christ so they could meet again in Heaven.

-James’ Scripture at the top of the page and Edward Payson remind me of Fanny Crosby (1820-1915).
+James’ Scripture at the top of the page and Edward Payson’s example remind me of Fanny Crosby (1820-1915).
 She was blind from childhood, but trusted in Christ’s unfailing love and rejoiced in His salvation.
 In Fanny’s hymn, “Some Day the Silver Cord Will Break,” the last stanza and chorus go like this:

 Some day, till then I’ll watch and wait, My lamp all trimmed and burning bright,